-U.S. Soda Taxes Work, Studies Suggest – But Maybe Not As Well As Hoped
+U.S. Soda Taxes Work, Studies Suggest — But Maybe Not As Well As Hoped

 "We've been going out to the same neighborhoods every year for the last five years, and we've been asking people the same questions," she says.
 Researchers interview people on the street, primarily in low-income neighborhoods.

-They started doing this before the soda tax went into effect three years ago, and they've continued every year since.
+They started doing this before the soda tax went into effect four years ago, and they've continued every year since.

 "We saw a 52 percent decline in consumption over the first three years" since the tax went into effect, she says.
 "This has a huge impact."